Methylammonium Bromide (MABr)

 High-efficiency solar cells, with a VOC of up to 1.40 V, a fill factor (FF) of 79%, and a PCE of 6.7% have been reported for pure MAPbBr3 perovskite solar cells .

 It has also been demonstrated that MAPbBr3 nanoplatelets can be employed in light-emitting diodes, exhibiting bright photoluminescence (PL) at 529 nm, with a narrow spectral band and a quantum yield up to 85% .

 |Jsc (mA cm-2)||23.3|

-Note: Looking for a bulk order (100 g or more)?
-Please contact us for a quote.
+Note: Looking to place a bulk order (100 g or more) Please contact us for a quote.

 Literature and Reviews

 - Voltage output of efficient perovskite solar cells with high open-circuit voltage and fill factor, S. Ryu et al., Energy Environ.
 Sci., 7, 2614–2618 (2014).
 DOI: 10.1039/c4ee00762j.

 - Efficient Planar Perovskite Solar Cells Based on 1.8 eV Band Gap Ch2Nh2PbI2Br Nanosheets via Thermal Decomposition, Y. Zhao et al., J. Am.
 Chem.
 Soc., 136 (35), 12241–12244 (2014).
 DOI: 10.1021/ja5071398.